geode-sdk/docs/mods/configuring.md

 The incompatibilities of a mod.
 Very similar to [dependencies](/mods/dependencies.md) but the valid importances are `breaking`, `conflicting` and `superseded`.

+* `breaking` - prevents the incompatible mod from loading
+* `conflicting` - both mods load anyway but it shows a warning in mod list
+* `superseded` - only used in very special circumstances when your mod is meant to show up as an update to a different mod

 ### `settings`

 The settings of a mod; see [Settings](/mods/settings.md) for details